infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets caching.md

 ## Index file

-The entry-point into a Single Page Application (SPA) like Angular is the `index.html` file.
+The entry-point into a Single Page Application (SPA), like Angular, is the `index.html` file.
 During the build process, the source `src/index.html` is taken and updated with links to the generated JS and CSS chunks and placed into `dist/[project-name]/index.html`.

-The fingerprinted links to JS and CSS chunks will be different for each build and the `index.html` file will be different as well.
+Fingerprinted links to JS and CSS chunks will be different for each build, and the `index.html` file will be different as well.
 Because of this, it is important that the `index.html` file is not cached permanently on the client and that the client requests cache revalidation.
-If the client has a stale `index.html` file, he will try loading stale JS and CSS chunks as well.
-Those might or might not be in his cache and depending on this the client might get a completely outdated app or a broken app that is missing some chunks.
+If the client has a stale `index.html` file, it will try loading stale JS and CSS chunks as well.
+Those might or might not be in its cache, and depending on this the client might get a completely outdated app or a broken app that is missing some chunks.

-**Rule #1**: Do not cache the built `index.html` file, Revalidate it each time!
+**Rule #1**: Do not cache the built `index.html` file.
+Revalidate it each time!

 ## JS and CSS chunks